 This takes you to the Create Droplets page, where you can customize your settings before creating your WordPress Droplet.
 How to Create your First Droplet describes each choice in detail.
-Below, we’ll highlight key settings:
+Below, we’ll highlight critical parameters:

 You’ll need to switch from the Distributions tab to the One-click apps:

-Once there, switch to One-click apps tab, then locate WordPress:
+Once there, change to One-click apps tab, then locate WordPress:

 Click WordPress to select it as the image.